RustFields/rustfields.github.io/domain-analysis/business-domain.md

 In practice, devices sustain the aggregate computation through asynchronous sense-compute-(inter)act rounds which conceptually consist of the following steps:

-1. Context update: the device retrieves previous state, environment data (through sensors), and messages from neighbours.
+1. **Context update**: the device retrieves previous state, environment data (through sensors), and messages from neighbours.
-2. Aggregate program execution: the field computation is executed against the local context; this yields an output.
+2. **Aggregate program execution**: the field computation is executed against the local context; this yields an output.
-3. Action
+3. **Action**
-    1. Export broadcasting to neighbours: from the output, a subset of data (called an export) for neighbour coordination can be automatically derived; the export has to be broadcast to the entire neighbourhood.
+    1. **Export broadcasting to neighbours**: from the output, a subset of data (called an export) for neighbour coordination can be automatically derived; the export has to be broadcast to the entire neighbourhood.
-    2. Execution of actuators: the output of the program can describe a set of actuations to be performed on the environment.
+    2. **Execution of actuators**: the output of the program can describe a set of actuations to be performed on the environment.

 ## Programming Model